 Clutch Release Bearing

 Most of today's manual transmissions have hydraulic clutch circuits.
-Still many have mechanical linkage; they use rods and cables to control the clutch.
-They have constant running bearings that spin whenever the engine is running, and must be adjusted to maintain a slight preload after installation.
+Still, many have mechanical linkage; they use rods and cables to control the clutch.
+They have constant running bearings that spin whenever the engine runs and must be adjusted to maintain a slight preload after installation.

 Typically, the clutch release bearing and pressure plate are replaced while replacing a worn clutch friction disc.
 The engine and transmission must be separated to replace the bearing.

 A throwout bearing begins to growl as it wears or loses lubrication.
 It is usually necessary to lubricate the shaft the bearing rides on during assembly.
 Check in the manufacturer's manual for assembly specifications.